android-janet/game_of_life/README.md

-The Game of Life --
+<h1>The Game of Life</h1> --

 OBJECTIVE
 In the Game of Life, it's all about who you surround yourself with.
-However, there are a few rules to the game "...if you want to live" (The Terminator, 1984).
+However, there are a few rules to the game "...if you want to live" (https://youtu.be/T-2FkSlShqoThe, Terminator, 1984).

 A live cell is denoted by '1', and a dead cell is '0'.